a-djebali/a-djebali.github.io/_posts/2018-01-17-hadoop-sqoop-data-aggregation.md

 Assume we have web and mobile applications that store their data into RDBMS like databases (e.g. MySQL, SQL Server, ect.).
 As the data grows, processing it in RDBMS environments is a bottleneck.
 If the data is very huge, RDBMS is not feasible.
 That is where distributed systems help.
 For this, we need to bring the data to distributed systems then it becomes easy to process it.
 The data fetching process should also be fast.

-Bringing data to distributed system is not that tedious job, if we have to bring the data from one database.
+Bringing data to a distributed system is not that tedious job, if we have to bring the data from one database.
 But, in general business applications use different kind of databases.
 Following are the few problems we would face while bringing data directly.

 * Data cannot be fetched in parallel
 * Need to maintain multiple connectors for different databases
 * Code maintenance
 * Time for code development
-* Need to import data to local then copy it to distributed file systems (Two Step).
+* Need to import data to local then copy it to distributed file systems (Two Step)
-* If we are fetching data incrementally, the last fetched value should be stored and maintained manually.
+* If we are fetching data incrementally, the last fetched value should be stored and maintained manually
-* If we want to load data into Hive or HBase, we would need to write different programs and need to maintain them.
+* If we want to load data into Hive or HBase, we would need to write different programs and need to maintain them
-* We need to create tables before hand.
+* We need to create tables before hand
-* Cleansing of data should be done separately.
+* Cleansing of data should be done separately
-* If we need data in specialized file formats, we need to convert with an additional step.
+* If we need data in a particular file formats, we need additional step to convert it

 ## Solution (proposition):

 For all the challenges mentioned previously, manual intervention is often required.
 We need a solution that would take care most of the things to make the data fetching process easy.
-Sqoop is the tool helps in bulk transferring the data between RDBMS database systems and distributed systems.
+[Sqoop](http://sqoop.apache.org/) is the tool that helps in bulk transferring the data between RDBMS database systems and distributed systems.
 [Sqoop](http://sqoop.apache.org/) will take care of all the above problems mentioned.
 It provides simple command line option, where we can fetch data from different database systems by writing the simple Sqoop command.

 ## Solution Architecture